Klymit Insulated Double V Review

 This Klymit Double mat is less expensive and lighter than most of the single mattresses in this review; however, it is also one of the least comfortable.
 Other, more plush, double mats that we tested can pack away huge, limiting their use to car camping situations with a huge tent.
 The Double V is a much more versatile mat that will fit in your backpack or your luggage.

 Compared to the average backpacking sleeping pad, the Insulated Double V is a very comfortable mat.
 While the V pattern is excellent for keeping the pad light and warm, it's ridges and rails aren't as comfortable as flat, baffle-less foam pads.
-The Double V fits in a backpack and can go many places the Megamat duo is just too big to go.
+The Double V fits in a backpack and can be carried to many places that other car camping mattresses are just too big to go.

 Ease of Use